19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) any moneys repayable to the Fund pursuant to an undertaking given under section 15(10) or (10A) or 27D(1)(v)(A);

-(e) any moneys deposited by a member with an approved bank under section 15(6C)(b) or 15B(2) and any interest thereon, and any withdrawals from the moneys and interest;
+(e) any moneys referred to in section 15(6C)(a) or 15B(2) which is deposited by a member with an approved bank and any interest on those moneys, and any withdrawals from the moneys and interest;

+[Act 6 of 2016 wef 01/01/2017]

 (f) any payments from an approved annuity referred to in section 15(6C)(b) or 15B(2);